itgalaxy/webfont/README.md

 ## Roadmap

-- The ability to generate from any type to any type.
+- The ability to generate from any type to any type;
-- More tests, include CLI test.
+- More tests, include CLI test;
-- Improved docs.
+- Improved docs;
-- Reduce package size (maybe implement `ttf2woff2` with native js library).
+- Reduce package size (maybe implement `ttf2woff2` with native js library);
 - Improve performance (maybe use cache for this).

 ## Contribution